Join our Mailing List

 If a student needs to go before the concert, please keep your group together until you’ve been seated.
 At that time, a chaperone may escort the student to the bathroom by exiting through the opposite doors of those from where you were seated.
 Please return to your seat through the same doors upon which you exited.
 If a student needs to go during the concert, please wait until the music stops to exit (and follow the same procedure stated above).
 Please do not leave or enter the concert hall while music is being played.

 If you bring a very young child to a Spivey Hall concert, please ask an usher to seat you at the end of a row.
-If your child makes noise during the concert, quietly get up and take the child out of the Hall and into the lobby.
+If your child makes noise or needs to fed during the concert, quietly get up and take the child out of the Hall and into the lobby.
+There are rooms available in the Spivey Hall for nursing mothers.
 You may re-enter when your child is quiet and there is a break in the music.

 When should I clap?